arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ## Required Software
 * [Arduino Cloud for Business](https://cloud.arduino.cc/plans#business)

-## Get Started With Arduino Cloud For Business
+## Purchase An Arduino Cloud For Business Plan

 In order to get started with Arduino Cloud for Business, you need to [subscribe a plan](https://cloud.arduino.cc/plans#business).